FarronF/limerick-council-meetings/meetings/2021/04/13-Virtual Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 9th March, 2021.md

 networks in Adare, Askeaton, Croom, Foynes and Rathkeale, under the

 WiFi4EU initiative.
-The delivery of these networks has been delayed by the--- 6
+The delivery of these networks has been delayed by the
+---
+6

 current Covid Level 5 restrictions, but if public health advice permits we